-A "sustainable community of choice" is comprised of a collection of unique and inviting neighbourhoods with involved citizens, a healthy environment, housing and employment opportunities, a full range of public services, and an efficient multi-modal transportation network connecting adjacent uses and neighboring communities.
+A "sustainable community of choice" is comprised of a collection of unique and inviting neighborhoods with involved citizens, a healthy environment, housing and employment opportunities, a full range of public services, and an efficient multi-modal transportation network connecting adjacent uses and neighboring communities.
 Residents will be encouraged to live a healthy and active lifestyle and will be provided opportunities to connect to the natural environment and their neighbors.
 This is the community vision of Lehigh Acres.
-Achieving the vision in the Lehigh Acres Planning Communities for employment, recreation, and public services.
+Achieving the vision in the Lehigh Acres Planning Community will require improving the pattern of development to reduce dependence on neighboring communities for employment, recreation, and public services.
 Accomplishing this vision will reduce transportation impacts in neighboring communities and provide benefits to all of Lee County.